There are two important things for self-publishing authors to know about copyrighting a book:

-1. Your book must be registered before you can file an infringement suit in court.
+1. Your book must be registered with the US copyright office before you can file an infringement suit in court.

 2. If registration is made within three months after publication of the work or prior to an infringement of the work, statutory damages and attorney’s fees will be available to the copyright owner in court actions.
 Otherwise, only an award of actual damages and profits is available to the copyright owner.